imchin/Xicro/docs/setupxicro.rst

              "(The name of the package that contains the interface file)/(Name_of_fileinterface).msg"

-    2. subscrsubscriberiber : Configuration for subscribe topic from  ROS2 to MCU.
+    2. subscriber : Configuration for subscribe topic from  ROS2 to MCU.
         In format : [ [ID_topic,Name_topic,Interface],[ID_topic_2,Name_topic_2,Interface_2],.......]

             1. ID_topic : It sets the ID of the topic_subscribe for the system Xicro.